How to Track Benchmarks in CI with Bencher

 🐰 Make sure you have created an API token and set it as the BENCHER_API_TOKEN environment variable before continuing on!

 Relative Continuous Benchmarking runs a side-by-side comparison of two versions of your code.
 This can be useful when dealing with noisy CI/CD environments, where the resources available can be highly variable between runs.
-In this example we will be comparing the results from running on the main branch to results from running on a feature branch named feature-branch.
+In this example we will be comparing the results from running on the main branch to results from running on a feature branch, aptly named feature-branch.
 Because every CI environment is a little bit different, the following example is meant to be more illustrative than practical.
 For more specific examples, see Continuous Benchmarking in GitHub Actions and Continuous Benchmarking in GitLab CI/CD.

 First, we need to checkout the main branch with git in CI: